Assess what your true needs are

 An awareness campaign on the impacts of SUVs

 Have you decided you really need a vehicle, being unable to get around via active transportation, public transport, carpooling or car sharing?
 Before choosing an SUV, compare different vehicles with this tool.
 It demonstrates the impact of each vehicle and can shine a light on the different possibilities available to you, based on your real needs.

 Why take action?

-- An SUV produces on average 20% more GHGs than a car
+- On average, an SUV produces 20% more GHGs than a car.

-- SUVs are twice as likely to be involved in collisions with pedestrians than cars
+- SUVs are involved in collisions with pedestrians 2x as often as cars.

-- SUV collisions are 10% more frequent and 28% more deadly for other drivers
+- SUV collisions are 28% more fatal for other drivers

 Is it true that some SUVs don’t use much more gas than a car?On average, light-duty trucks, which include SUVs, burn 20% more fuel than cars and therefore emit more GHGs.
 There are a number of models that do consume less, but aside from the effects on the environment, SUVs have real impacts on the safety of other road users and on household debt levels.